 Here at Sandarac we have always supported the left-handed player - with one director, three sales assistants at one time, and a luthier all being left-handed, how could we not?
 There have always been one or two in stock with the option of getting any of our instruments made at no extra cost.
 In 2013 all that changed.
 Timed to coincide with the 21st anniversary of International Left-Handers’ Day, we launched Southpaw Central; a collection of European, luthier-made, hand-crafted guitars dedicated to the left-hander.
 A collection which we are reliably informed is the largest of its type.
 And we will still make to order at no extra cost.

-The collection currently stands at eight guitars covering acoustic, classical, and gypsy genres and including one Connoisseur.
+The collection currently includes acoustic, classical, and gypsy guitars.
 At the entry level we have the Palermo guitars from Lugnås, with top grade European spruce tops and solid mahogany back and sides, these represent good value at under £450.
 With open grain satin finish that will mellow over the years, these instruments are a great, cost-effective, starting point for the left-handed improver.

 If it is tradition that appeals to you then look no further than the Cremona instruments.
 Silky, satin-finished, open-grained solid Indian Rosewood combines with top-grade European spruce top to give you rich deep tones and balance across the range for under four figures.